Frederick Romberg: Grounds, Romberg and Boyd: 1953—1962

-Architecture style: Brutalism
+In 1953 he joined up with two other noted modern architects, Roy Grounds and Robin Boyd, the partnership sometimes known as 'Gromberg', though they worked more or less separately.

 The relationship of Romberg's work to be emerging Brutalist movement in England is one of the more intriguing aspects of his practice during the 1950s and early 1960s.
 Brutalism in Australia is generally understood as a style of ‘rational and robust’ concrete architecture, largely institutional, widespread in the 1960s and 1970s.
 Its forms derived from Le Corbusier's later work and the Japanese new architecture.

-The breakup of the partnership: Romberg and Boyd: 1962—1975
+The breakup of the partnership

-During the National Gallery of Victoria and Cultural Centre project, where the practice of Grounds, Romberg and Boyd was appointed as the architects; at a more personal level, it caused the breakup of the partnership.
-To some extent, Romberg believed the building would have been much more significant with the teamwork and contribution of three.
+Roy Grounds' design won the competition for the National Gallery of Victoria and Cultural Centre project in 1963, which led to the breakup of the partnership at some personal cost.
+Both Boyd and Romberg believed the building would have been much more significant with the teamwork and contribution of all three.

-University of Newcastle, NSW

 In 1965, Romberg was appointed the foundation Professor of Architecture at the University of Newcastle and he held this position for the following decade.